matmu/MouseFM-Backend/README.md

 ## Webserver
 The webserver of MouseFM is located under `webserver/`.
 Configurations such as MySQL user can be adapted in `webserver/conf/application.conf`.
 For debugging purposes the webserver can be started with `webserver/process.sh`.

+## Run using docker-compose
+Alternatively the webserver of MouseFM can be started using Docker.
+To do so you need to place the database `mousefm.100.sql.gz` in the root directory of this repository and start using `docker-compose up -d`.
+The first start will take some time because as the MySQL database will be imported.
+After that the webserver should be available at port 9000.

 ## Database SQL dump
 A dump of the database is available at https://drive.google.com/file/d/16QVwdWw79lGlXudWTNFpULYDfSdNQQYQ/view?usp=sharing (932MB).